-So now I showed you how to use the SAMEPERIODLASTYEAR function.
-Now there is a function called DATEADD, which enables you to do this as well.
+So now I’ve showed you how to use the SAMEPERIODLASTYEAR function.
+There is also a function called DATEADD, which enables you to do this as well.
 I prefer DATEADD because it is more versatile.

 And for this, I want to jump quickly to the analyst topic case.
-So the Analyst Hub is Enterprise DNA’s web-based application support your Power BI development.
-So within here, we have a range of different apps and I’ve got my DATEADD formula pattern already embedded in here.
+So the Analyst Hub is Enterprise DNA’s web-based application that supports your Power BI development.
+Inside there is a range of different apps and I’ve already embedded my DATEADD formula pattern in here.